Introduction

 This command installs the main branch to your local machine.
 Unless you intend to develop, you must checkout the latest release.

 You can find the latest release on the go-quai releases page.
-Then, check out the latest release with:
+Then, check out the latest release with (replace the put-latest-release-here with the latest release number):

 git checkout put-latest-release-here

-For example (this not the latest release, check the releases page for the latest release number)
+For example (this is not the latest release, check the releases page for the latest release number)

 Node Configuration